Nianze/nianze.github.io/content/post/2018/07/2018-07-10-distinguish-betwenn-parens-and-braces-when-creating-objects.md

 thumbnailImage: /images/2018/2018-07/10.gif
 ---

-Braced initialization is the most widely usable initialization syntax, it prevents narrowing conversions, and it's immune to C++'s most vexing parse.
+Braced initialization is the most widely usable initialization syntax, which can also prevent narrowing conversions, as well as being immune to C++'s most vexing parse.
 <!--more-->

 ## The good part